Preparing & Reviewing An Accounts Receivable Aging Report

 Reports can be generated for any date ranges your company needs.
 For example, if your client contracts stipulate payments every two weeks instead of every month, you can easily adjust your AR aging report to delineate 15-day time periods.

-Here’s an example of a basic AR aging report with 30-day intervals:
+Here’s a sample of a basic AR aging report with 30-day intervals:

 |Client Name||Total AR||0-30|